Raff10/EasyGo/README.md

 pbcopy < ~/.ssh/id_ed25519.pub (copies the SSH Key to paste it later)

-Then in Github perform the following steps: on the upper-right corner of any page click your profile photo then click 'Settings' click 'SSH and GPG Keys' click 'New SSH Key
+Then in Github perform the following steps:
+- On the upper-right corner of any page click your profile photo
+- Click 'Settings'
+- Click 'SSH and GPG Keys'
+- Click 'New SSH Key
-Give a name for the title to identify that it is a SSH Key Paste the SSH Key in the Key field
+- Give a name for the title to identify that it is a SSH Key
+- Paste the SSH Key in the Key field
+- Click Add SSH Key

-git clone git@github.com:Raff10/EasyGo.git
+Now back in your terminal emulator run the following command; git clone git@github.com:Raff10/EasyGo.git

 Navigate to the cloned directory and with nvm installed, run nvm install.
 This will install the current version of node the project requires.